 The fellowship covers all costs associated with program instruction; ground transportation from a designated local hotel to the boat dock for departure; boat transportation on the USC vessel Miss Christi between San Pedro, CA, and the Wrigley Marine Science Center on Santa Catalina Island; room, board, and all scheduled activities while on the island; and hosted arrival and departure dinners.

-• A: We encourage you to investigate whether all or part of your out-of-pocket expenses may be payable through research or professional development funding available through your home institution or third parties.
-If you are unable to acquire funding through these sources, please contact us.
-We do not want costs to be a barrier to participation for applicants who have been accepted to the program.
+• A: We encourage you to investigate whether all or part of your out-of-pocket expenses may be payable through research or professional development funding available through your home institution or third parties, such as foundation grants.
+Unfortunately, the Wrigley Institute is not able to provide financial support beyond underwriting program costs as outlined above.

 Travel and Attendance

 • A: The Wrigley Marine Science Center campus is equipped with modern, comfortable lodging and other facilities.
-Fellows will be housed in townhome-, apartment-, or cottage-style housing with private bedrooms.
+Fellows will be housed in townhome-, apartment-, or cottage-style housing with private bedrooms and shared living areas and bathrooms.
 WMSC also has a fully-equipped dining hall that serves three delicious meals each day.
 A restaurant and general store are available in the village of Two Harbors, which is about two miles away.

 First aid assistance is available on campus through the USC Catalina Hyperbaric Chamber, an emergency medical facility for diving injuries.
 The campus is served by Bay Watch paramedics for emergency situations and has a helipad for medical evacuations.
 However, the nearest pharmacy and hospital are 90 minutes away on unpaved roads.
 All Fellows are encouraged to bring enough essential medications for the duration of their stay and to take care of any predictable medical needs before arriving in Los Angeles.

-• A: The 2025 program will take place June 22-28, 2025.
-We recommend that all Fellows plan to stay in Long Beach or San Pedro on the night of June 21, as the boat for Catalina Island will depart from San Pedro early in the morning on June 22.
-The Wrigley Institute will recommend an arrival hotel, and ground transportation will be provided from that hotel to the boat dock.
-Departure dinner details are still being determined, but the recommended date of departure will be either June 28 or June 29.
+• A: The 2026 program will take place July 20-26, 2026.
+We recommend that all Fellows plan to stay at the recommended arrival hotel on the night of July 19, as the boat for Catalina Island will depart from San Pedro early in the morning on July 20.
+Fellows will return to the mainland for departure at midday on July 26.

-• A: Fellows are responsible for their own travel to and from Los Angeles and their arrival and departure hotels, if needed.
-Depending on demand, the Wrigley Institute may arrange for discounted room blocks at recommended arrival and departure hotels.
+• A: Fellows are responsible for booking their own travel to and from Los Angeles and their arrival and departure hotels, if needed.
+Depending on demand, the Wrigley Institute may arrange for a discounted room block at the recommended arrival hotel.

 Ground transportation between the recommended arrival hotel and the boat dock, and round-trip boat transportation between Los Angeles and Catalina Island, will be provided and booked for you by the Wrigley Institute.